 and many others (including just needing a listening ear when social support is limited for you)

-Please share this information with teachers, parents, students, community members, or anyone else interested in these types of services which are offered to the community for no cost.
+Please share this information with teachers, parents, students, community, or anyone else interested in these types of services, which they are grateful to be able to offer to the community for no cost.

 Please give potential clients the phone number for the ACCC (269-471-6238).
-They will re-open January 11, 2021 and start contacting clients within a couple of weeks after re-opening, but individuals may call now and leave a confidential voicemail message to get on the waiting list.
+They will be open for spring semester starting on January 8, 2024 and counselors will start contacting individuals within a couple of weeks after re-opening, but individuals may call now and leave a confidential voicemail message to get on the request list now.